 We believe in:

-He said, “You search the Scripture because you think that in them you have life; and it is they that bear witness to me, yet you refuse to come to me that you may have life.”
+He said, “You search the Scriptures because you think that in them you have life; and it is they that bear witness to me, yet you refuse to come to me that you may have life.”
 (John 5:39-40).
 We believe in and through Jesus.
-Jesus is the Word of God for us, to us and even in and through us.
+Jesus is the Word of God for us, to us, and even in and through us.
 (John 1:1-18; 1Cor.
 1:30; Gal.
 4:6).
 We believe in Him.

 Jesus said, “Scripture cannot be broken.”
 We believe the Bible is the authoritative witness on all matters to which it speaks.
 The Bible is “self attesting.”
 In it we hear Jesus; God’s Word; “The Way, The Truth and The Life.”

 Scripture tells us that, “God is Love.”
 (1 John 4:8,16) and that, Jesus has “made Him known.”
 (John 1:18).
 God is not part Love and part Justice.
 God is one (Deut.
 6:4).
 He is Love and his love is Justice.

 The most terrifying passages in the Bible seem contradictory to Love—until our hearts see “the light of the knowledge of the glory of God shining in the face of Jesus Christ.”
 (2 Cor.
 4:6) “For in him all the fullness of God was pleased to dwell.
 And through him to reconcile to himself all things, whether on earth or in heaven, making peace by the blood of his cross.”
 (Col. 1:19-20) “Jesus Christ and Him crucified” is the revelation of God’s heart, the meaning of all things and The Prince of Peace.

 The Church and the Gospel